Here we will create the first simplest robot which will save a value to a variable.

 The purpose of this material is not to demonstrate all aspects of work in the platform, but to help a user understand the mechanics of developing first robots.

 Make sure the platform icon appeared on the tray.
-This means the 'electroNeek Agent' program has also been launched.
+This means the 'ElectroNeek Robot' program has also been launched.

 Make sure the license is active.

-We'll need to use the 'Assign value to variable' function to set a certain value to a variable.
+We'll need to use the 'Assign value to variable' activity to set a certain value to a variable.

-Double-click (or drag and drop) the 'Assign value to variable' function from the 'Basic' section which will add the block to the workspace.
+Double-click (or drag and drop) the 'Assign value to variable' activity from the 'Basic' section which will add the block to the canvas.

 Make sure the block is connected with 'Start'.
 If not, do it manually (or right-click on the block and choose 'Start from here').

-The workspace should look like on the picture below.
+The canvas should look like on the picture below.

 We want to assign a value to a variable.
 Let the value be a string "Hello, world!".

-Activate the 'Assign value to variable' block by clicking on it and make sure the parameters appeared on the right panel.
+Activate the 'Assign value to variable' activity by clicking on it and make sure the parameters appeared on the right panel.

 hello_message in the 'Variable name' field.